getfit-us/Orpheus-FastAPI/README.md

 ### 🐳 Docker compose

-The docker compose file orchestrates the Orpheus-FastAPI for audio and a llama.cpp inference server for the base model token generation.
+The docker compose file orchestrates the Orpheus-FastAPI for audio and a llama.cpp or VLLM inference server for the base model token generation.
 The GGUF model is downloaded with the model-init service.
-There are two versions, one for machines that have access to GPU support `docker-compose-gpu.yaml` and one for CPU support only: `docker-compose-cpu.yaml`
+There are three versions:

+- For GPU support: `docker-compose-gpu.yaml`
+- For CPU support only: `docker-compose-cpu.yaml`
+- **For multi-GPU/high-batching with VLLM:** `docker-compose-vllm.yml`

 ```bash
 cp .env.example .env # Create your .env file from the example